“When you pay attention to detail, the big picture will take care of itself.”

 Client Responsibilities

-Wear appropriate clothing and footwear suitable for walking outdoors.
+Wear appropriate clothing and footwear suitable for walking outdoors

-Consent
+Consent and Acknowledgement

 -